QICCA Names Ibrahim Shahbik As Secretary-General

-(MENAFN- Gulf Times) Sheikh Khalifa bin Jassim al-Thani, who is both chairman of the Qatar Chamber and the Qatar International Centre for Conciliation and Arbitration (QICCA), recently issued the appointment of Ibrahim Mohamed Shahbik as QICCA secretary-general.
+Doha, Qatar: Chairman of the Qatar Chamber and Qatar International Centre for Conciliation and Arbitration (QICCA) Sheikh Khalifa bin Jassim bin Mohammed Al Thani, recently issued a decision appointing Ibrahim Mohamed Shahbik as the Secretary-General of QICCA.

-Shahbik joined QICCA in 2015 as a legal researcher and was later promoted to assistant secretary-general in 2016.
-He holds a Master's degree in International Trade Law from Hertfordshire University in the UK and a Licence in Law from Cairo University.
+Shahbik joined QICCA in 2015 as a legal researcher and then he was promoted to Assistant Secretary-General in 2016.
+He holds a Master's degree in International Trade Law from Hertfordshire University, United Kingdom, and a License in Law from Cairo University.

 Legal Disclaimer: